ETSU’s Varghese qualifies for cross country nationals

 Tallahassee, Fla.
 (WJHL) – East Tennessee State University junior Ben Varghese will be making a second consecutive trip to the NCAA Cross Country national championships after a fifth-place finish at Friday’s regional meet.

 The Daniel Boone High School graduate made up significant ground over the second half of the 10K race at Apalachee Regional Park and finished in 30:12.5.
-As the third finisher not on a team that qualified, the Daniel Boone High School graduate was one of four individual qualifiers from the regional.
+As the third finisher not on a team that qualified, Varghese was one of four individual qualifiers from the regional.

 As a team, ETSU’s men finished 10th.
 Varghese, who was 19th at the 5,000-meter mark, had experienced an up and down campaign and said as much after Friday’s race.